Aortic bifurcation syndrome I74.0

 This section has been translated automatically.

-Acute or tardive occlusion of the abdominal artery (aorta) in the area where it branches off into the two iliac arteries (aortic bifurcation syndrome).
+Acute or tardive occlusion of the abdominal aorta in the area where it branches into the two iliac arteries (aortic bifurcation syndrome or Leriche syndrome).

 This section has been translated automatically.

-Chronic Leriche Syndrome: in most cases, the closure of the aorta is caused slowly over years by arteriosclerosis, so that by-passes (collaterals) can develop and the symptoms appear with delay.
-Symptoms depending on the stage of the occlusive arterial disease: pain on exertion such as intermittent claudication, trophic complaints; ischialgiform complaints or impotentia coeundi may also occur.
+Chronic Leriche syndrome: In most cases, the occlusion of the aorta develops slowly over years due to arteriosclerosis, so that collateral circulation can develop and the symptoms are delayed.
+Symptoms depend on the stage of the arterial occlusive disease: pain on exertion such as intermittent claudication, trophic complaints; ischialgiform complaints or impotentia coeundi may also occur.

-Mainly men between 50 and 60 years of age are affected (usually strong nicotine abuse).
+Affects mainly men between 50 and 60 years of age (usually severe nicotine abuse).

 Acute Leriche syndrome: sudden embolic occlusion of the abdominal aorta due to thrombosis or embolism from arteriosclerotic plaques.
-Patients with cardiac dysrhythmia (absolute arrhythmia, pacemaker) or artificial heart valve are particularly affected.
+Patients with cardiac arrhythmia (absolute arrhythmia, pacemaker) or an artificial heart valve are particularly affected.

 Therapy